 This is one of those ADHD writing tips I don’t personally apply, but I have writer friends who find this very helpful.
 Try it out and see which camp you’re in.

 You can have a primary writing project and a side hustle, or you could have multiple projects that are equally important – whatever works for you.
 If you need to focus on something big and important, like writing a novel that you want to get published, it can be helpful to have other writing projects that aren’t as important where you can do as you please.
-Although I don’t actually act on these plans while I focus on my Big Writing Projects, I like daydreaming about stories where I include all my favourite tropes or that are based on my favourite video games.

 This tip probably works best if your projects are at different stages.
 Maybe you’re writing the first draft for one story while editing another.
-Just don’t go starting new projects every day, I’d say two different ones should be the maximum if you tend to start stories that you never finish.
+Just don’t go starting new projects every day, I’d say two different projects should be the maximum if you tend to start stories that you never finish.

 Don’t try to escape the difficult parts of writing